Oneonta Gorge

+Access

 The trail has issues due to natural as well as human impacts.
 In the late 1990s, the stream was partially occluded when three large boulders (the size of "pickup trucks") tumbled into the stream.
 Subsequently, a log jam has formed in the midst of the slot canyon.
 This has created a hazard for hikers, which led to a fatality in 2011.